jmcuneo/a3-persistence/README.md

 ONLY NUMBERS ARE ALLLOWED IN VARIBLES DUE TO TIME CONTRAINTS

 - Oauth was hard to get working.
 I spent a long while wrestling with passport stuff.
 I also had a hard time with mongo db queries as they are just so different from SQL.
-Also many online resources are old and dont work.
+Also many online resources for mongo were old and didn't work.
 - I used Github Oauth as it was a technical achievement.
 - I used Bourbon/Sass as I have used Sass slightly in the past.
 I made all of the buttons use a mixin.
 - The middleware packages I used were:
-  1. a custom function to check to my database is connected
+  1. a custom function to check that the database is connected
   2. express-session: it deals with session stuff with cookies
   3. passport: it deals with oauth
   4. express.json(): it deals with converting to json